nyoom-engineering/nyoom.nvim/.github/README.md

 ## Changelog

+v0.3.2 - Released 5/08/2022
+- removed nvim-parinfer and wrote fennel version based on ffi + parinfer-rust. (sidenote: I love how easy neovim makes this, back when I started vim learning enough vimscript to do this was a pipe dream.
+Long live lua! (and fennel))
+- WIP Treesitter + matchparen speed improvements
+- Properly configured nvimtree
+- Nvim-bufferline integrations
+- Minor defs/fillchars/lsp/cmp updates
+- Macro updates and optimizations

 v0.3.1 - Released 5/03/2022
 - Removed options for fennel compilers and switched solely to ~~Tangerine~~ Hotpot.
 Fennel is still seamlessly automatically.
 - More fennel! ~~Init is rewritten in fennel~~ (update: This caused the config to load after runtime files, which meant that `filetype.lua` stopped working.
 I've sinced reverted back to `init.lua` for now), and lua dependencies (md5 lib) were removed.